Micro-Star International: History

+MSI introduced new server platforms powered by Intel's Xeon processors, featuring 6 performance cores for improved computational performance.
+These servers are designed to enhance AI, data processing, and cloud computing capabilities.
+The new platforms highlight MSI's focus on scalability and advanced technology for high-performance computing environments.

+At the 2024 Taipei Auto Show, MSI unveiled a new range of smart electric vehicle (EV) chargers.
+The lineup features residential and commercial models, including the EV Life charger, which is compatible with both U.S. and European charging standards.
+MSI's commercial chargers offer payment options and advanced management features, such as parking management via license plate recognition.
+Additionally, the EV AI charger has been honored with a Taiwan Excellence Award.

 Sponsorship

 The company once partnered with eSports teams Fnatic and Cloud 9.

-It has also been a sponsor for a number of eSports teams worldwide, including METHOD, PENTA Sports, Energy eSports, HWA Gaming, yoe Flash Wolves, NXA-Ladies, Saigon Fantastic Five, MSI-Evolution, Vox Eminor, DeToNator, Team Infused, Aperture Gaming, Phoenix GaminG, Karmine Corp, Aiolikos FC, etc.
+It has also been a sponsor for a number of eSports teams worldwide, including METHOD, PENTA Sports, Energy eSports, HWA Gaming, yoe Flash Wolves, NXA-Ladies, Vox Eminor, DeToNator, Team Infused, Aperture Gaming, Phoenix GaminG, Karmine Corp, Aiolikos FC, etc.

 MSI announced a partnership with Monster Energy Yamaha MotoGP in February 2022 to support the team with PC hardware throughout the MotoGP season.